siberoloji/siberoloji.github.io/content/en/blog/engineering/computerarchitecture/Digital Logic/0-pillar-2024-10-07-digital-logic-design-and-its-subtopics-a-comprehensive-overview.md

 ---

 In the ever-evolving world of computer engineering, digital logic design stands as a fundamental pillar.
 It forms the backbone of modern computing systems, from the simplest calculators to the most complex supercomputers.
-This blog post aims to provide a comprehensive overview of digital logic design and its various subtopics, offering insights into this crucial field for both students and professionals alike.
+This article aims to provide a comprehensive overview of digital logic design and its various subtopics, offering insights into this crucial field for both students and professionals alike.

 ## What is Digital Logic Design?